Birmingham Central Synagogue: History

-Sale and redevelopment

 The congregation voted to sell the Pershore Road shul in 2010.
-For the next few years they had to wait to get planning permission from both Birmingham City Council and Calthorpe Estates.
+For the next few years the congregation waited for planning permission from both Birmingham City Council and Calthorpe Estates.
 Redevelopment of the Malcolm Locker Hall into the new synagogue began in January 2013.
 Work was completed in July 2013, with the handover taking place in August 2013.

-Of the 42 etched glass windows in the old building, only 6 could be saved (and were installed in the new shul).
+Of the 42 etched glass windows in the old building, only six could be saved (and were installed in the new shul).
 The other 36 were to be sold (some broke when they were removed).

 From August 2013 the old building was in the hands of the developers, who had to first remove asbestos.
 The old shul building was completely demolished during October 2013.

-The developers Seddon will build a 70-bed care home for Gracewell Healthcare on the former synagogue site.
+The developers, Seddon, built a 70-bed care home for Gracewell Healthcare on the former synagogue site.